WinVector/vtreat/Examples/Classification/Classification_FT.md

 Using [vtreat](https://github.com/WinVector/vtreat) with Classification Problems
 ================================================================================

-Nina Zumel and John Mount Febrary 2020
+Nina Zumel and John Mount February 2020

 This article documents `vtreat`'s ["fit\_transform" variation](https://github.com/WinVector/vtreat/blob/master/Examples/fit_transform/fit_transform_api.md) for classification problems.
 This API was inspired by the [`pyvtreat`](https://github.com/WinVector/pyvtreat) API, which was in turn based on the `.fit()`, `.transform()`, `.fit_transform()` workflow of `scikit-learn` in `Python`.